mubix/WhiteChapel/README.md

 ### Starting workers

-You can start additional "workers" to handle the password import processing (usually only an issue when importing be wordlists) by issusing the following command
+You can start additional "workers" to handle the password import processing (usually only an issue when importing big wordlists) by issusing the following command
 ```
 TERM_CHILD=1 QUEUE='*' rake resque:work